 One of the things I first loved about our house was that it had a foyer.
 My original idea for the space was that I wanted a bench, baskets for mail, mittens, etc., and a large mirror to check myself before heading out the door.
 We hunted and hunted for a bench before I just gave up and found a narrow table that worked just right.
 Sure enough, since then I’ve been seeing tons of foyer benches.
 We still have not hung a mirror (see above for fear of hanging things on the walls).
 Then, within the last couple of weeks we took down this brass and glass (complete with fake candlestick) light in the space and replaced it with the Ikea Knappa.
 Because it was hard to see how the displays were wired in the store and the packaging didn’t explain, we were a bit surprised to find that the light is actually just a plug light with hooks to hang it by.
 We ended up having to cut off the plug and strip the wires to have it hang like a true chandelier light.

+During my childhood we used to live in Perth and there it was quite easy removing dirt from Perth windows, as I used just to make a phone call to the best nearby agency to our place which was saswindowcleaning and they used to take care of all the work, but here as we stay a little out of the city, finding a good and trusted company like them is quite hard.
 I don’t think I previously really paid attention the light in this space.
 It wasn’t great, but it wasn’t an eye sore either, maybe because it was high enough, out of sight out of mind.
 It wasn’t something that I was dying to change.
 What did that for me was one evening while walking down my street I happened to notice that I could see through my neighbor’s window transom, over their front door, and see their foyer light.
 I don’t even remember if it was anything special, but just that I realized If I could see theirs, then people could see ours that same way.
 We don’t really have front windows, but we do have this transom window.
 I thought it would be really cool if there was something interesting to see there.
 When hanging we took care to make sure that it was visible through that transom from outside.
 I am thrilled with the way it looks from the street and sidewalk.
 From the inside, the space doesn’t have too much going on, so I wasn’t worried about it looking too cluttered, by choosing a busy light.
 Also, it is something that might get boring soon, but for only $25 we can easily replace it with something different in a couple of years.
 Something also new, fun and interesting to look at.

 Definitely the most functional update are these shelves above the washer and dryer.
 There were some rickety shelves there when we bought the house but they were taken down when we were painting.
 For a Christmas present, Matt said he would get shelves and install them.
 Up until then I was frustrated, living with a laundry basket filled with soap, bleach, dryer balls, stain remover, tid bits from our pockets, what-have-you, and just moving that basket from top of the washer to top of the dryer to the floor and back again.